 We actually don’t need this file for emoji support because virtually every device already has an emoji font installed.
-I’ve removed emoji support from this site for example, but you still see emojis because your device has them installed 👍
+I’ve removed emoji support from this site, for example, but do you still see emojis because your device has them installed?

 You can check this box in WP Rocket to remove emoji support:

 The Disable Emojis plugin is a simple, free alternative.

 When you paste a link from Twitter into a post, WordPress will automatically create a nice embed box.